Enable Wake-on-Lan (WoL)

 Enable BIOS Power Management Events

 For Wake-on-Lan (WoL) to work the BIOS needs to be set to accept Power Management Events (PME).
-Different vendors might call have a different name for them, but in my Asus BIOS it was labelled Power on by PME.
+Different vendors might have a different name for them, but in my Asus BIOS it was labelled Power on by PME.

 List network Interfaces